Rolands-Laucis/Pauca/readme.md

 An interesting use of Pauca would be to create "flavors" of a programming language and transpile the source code file before handing it to the corresponding language compiler or interpreter.

-You can check [the Specification for Pauca syntax here](./specification.md) or [the internal compiler grammar functions here](./imp_js/grammar.js) for all possible and currently implemented tags.
+You can check [the Specification for Pauca syntax here](./specification.md) or [the internal compiler grammar functions here](./imp_js/grammar.js) for all possible and currently implemented lists.

 ## Syntax snippet ``syntax.Pauca``